|

 Eucharist may receive Communion.

-your hands, open but cupped together, and the
+cupped together, and the priest will place a

 Simply cross your arms over your chest, and

-the priest will confer a blessing.
+the priest will give you a blessing.

 We hope that this addresses any questions